 Who could have known?
 Just a few months back, who could have understood where she’d find herself?
 Not only married to the God King of Hallandren, but in love with him as well.

 Part of her still thought it amazing.
 He was the most important religious and secular figure in the whole of the inner sea area.
 He was the basis for orthodox worship of the Hallandren Iridescent Tones.
-He was a creature feared and hated by most in Idris.
+He was a creature feared and hated by most people in Idris.

 And he was dozing quietly at her side.
 A God of color and beauty, his body as perfectly sculpted as the statues that stood throughout T’Telir.
 And what was Siri?
 Not perfect, of that she was sure.
 And yet, somehow, she’d brought something to him that he needed.
 A hint of spontaneity.
 A breath from the outside, untamed and unintimidated by his priests or his reputation.

 She sighed, head resting on his chest.
 Well, perhaps not completely unintimidated.
 There would be a price to be paid for their enjoyment of these last few nights.
-The last thing they needed was a child to arrive.
+The last thing they needed was for her to get pregnant.

 We really are fools, she thought idly.
 We only had to avoid one thing: giving the priests a child.
 We’re pointing ourselves straight toward danger.